Chill out with a fun, edible frozen excavation for toddlers! It's a fun way to beat the heat together!

 Using tools to find hidden treasures is thrilling for a preschooler!

-We had some leftover fruit in the fridge: blueberries, black raspberries and grapes.Add them to an ice cube tray partially filled with water and freeze them again.(We also made a larger buried treasure in a Pyrex dish.)
+We had some leftover fruit in the fridge: blueberries, black raspberries, and grapes.
+Together, we added them to an ice cube tray partially filled with water and froze them.

-I think Henry snacked on as much of the fruit as he did burying them.
+I think Henry snacked on as much of the fruit as he did “burying” them.